LucasMorgado1/Expressions/README.md

 # Expressions
- A project created as a college job, where we has to convert infix to postfix
+ A project created as a college job, where we has to convert infix to postfix.